‘Catastrophe’ Season 4 Trailer Shares Teases For The Amazon Show’s Series Finale

-The Amazon Emmy-nominated comedy, Catastrophe will debut its final season on March 15, and producers are promising “heartbreak and honesty” in season four of the unflinching look at parenting.
+The Amazon Emmy-nominated comedy Catastrophe will debut its final season on March 15, and producers are promising “heartbreak and honesty” in Season 4 of the unflinching look at parenting.

-The Hollywood Reporter says that the Catastrophe official trailer is finally available on YouTube, showing that though the main characters, Rob and Sharon are still together, they have more rough chapters ahead, including the death of Rob’s mother, which will match up with the real-life death of actor, Carrie Fisher, who passed away just after the third season of the show wrapped.
+According to The Hollywood Reporter, the Catastrophe official trailer is finally available on YouTube, showing that though the main characters, Rob and Sharon, are still together, they have more rough chapters ahead, including the death of Rob’s mother, which will match up with the real-life death of actor, Carrie Fisher, who passed away just after the third season of the show wrapped.

-Catastrophe is the story of an American advertising executive (Delaney) and an Irish schoolteacher living in London (Horgan), who have an extended one night stand during a business trip, and are faced with an unexpected pregnancy which leads to a challenging marriage.
+Catastrophe is the story of an American advertising executive (Delaney) and an Irish schoolteacher living in London (Horgan), who have an extended one night stand during a business trip and are faced with an unexpected pregnancy which leads to a challenging marriage.

 In a teaser of the final season of the series, Rosie Knight of The Hollywood Reporter says that Catastrophe is a rare comedic look at parenthood that says having kids is not always rewarding.
-In fact, sometimes Delaney and Horgan show a sometimes negative, but darkly funny look at everything from alcoholism to infidelity, suicide and even cervical dysplasia.
+In fact, sometimes Delaney and Horgan show a negative, but darkly funny look at everything from alcoholism to infidelity, suicide, and even cervical dysplasia.

 #Catastrophe is returning to Amazon for it's final season on March 15.
 Keep up with all the 2019 premiere dates: https://t.co/Kuw1PsIbUH pic.twitter.com/X19drfMMT6